wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 The listed directives and parameters have been deprecated and will be deleted in future releases.
 It is recommended to transfer the `overlimit_res` attack detection configuration from directives to the rule before.
 Relevant instructions are provided for each [node deployment option](../general-recommendations.md#update-process).

 If the listed parameters are explicitly specified in the configuration files and the rule is not created yet, the node processes requests as set in the configuration files.

+## Optimized and more secure NGINX-based Docker image

+The Docker image of Wallarm's NGINX-based filtering node has been revamped for enhanced security and optimization.
+Key updates include:

+* The Docker image is now built on Alpine Linux, replacing Debian, to provide a more secure and lightweight artifact.
+* Updated to the latest stable version of NGINX, 1.24.0, replacing the previous 1.14.x version.
+Although most vulnerabilities in 1.14.x were patched by the Debian team (the prior image was based on Debian 10.x), upgrading to 1.24.0 addresses remaining vulnerabilities for improved security.

+The newly released product features are also supported by the new NGINX-based Docker image of the new format.

 ## New blocking page